School Terms – 2023

 As part of our enrolment policy at Kaikōura Primary our Board of Trustees adopted our uniform as a compulsory requirement of attendance to foster pride and school identity.
 Uniform items are listed below.

-- Short sleeved easy dry KPS polo shirt
+- Short sleeved easy dry KPS logo polo shirt

 - Navy polar fleece